 Factors that may increase your risk of invasive lobular carcinoma include:

 - Being female.
-Women are more likely to develop breast cancer, but men can also develop breast cancer.
+Women are more likely to develop breast cancer, but men also can develop breast cancer.

 - Older age.
 Your risk of breast cancer increases as you age.
 Women with invasive lobular carcinoma tend to be a few years older than women diagnosed with other types of breast cancer.